Course Name: Montaup Country Club

 White 71 5809 68.1 122

-Hole Highlights: Many in Rhode Island believe Montaup has the 4 most difficult starting holes in the state.
-I would tend to agree with this statement if you only included public courses.
-I do, however, find Montaup’s opening hole to be the hardest opener in the state.
-At 414 yards, this hole is incredibly narrow and anything a tad bit left will be lost into a road.
-To make this hole more difficult, this green is narrow and surrounded by ponds on the right and in front.
-If you make par on this hole, then you are in for a very good round.
-The 2nd hole is another narrow 405 yard par 4.
-While more open than the 1st, there is once again OB left.
-This will be a recurring theme at Montaup, as left is dead on almost all holes but right is always OK.
-Right-handed hookers and left-handed slicers will have a very tough time at Montaup.
-After these two difficult par fours, the 3rd hole is a long 221-yard par 3 that usually plays into the wind.
-The left side here is OB as well, and this green slopes hard from back to front.
-The 4th hole is the “easiest” of the brutal starting holes as a 386 yard slight dogleg left.
+Many in Rhode Island believe Montaup has the four most difficult starting holes in the state.
+I tend to agree with this statement if you limit this to only public courses, as I think Wannamoisett takes the title.
+At 414 yards, the opening hole is incredibly narrow and anything a tad bit left will be lost onto a road.
+Further compounding the difficulty, this back-to-front sloped green is narrow and surrounded by ponds short and to the right.
+A par here sets you up for a strong round.
+The 2nd hole is another narrow long par 4 at 405 yards.
+While more open than the 1st, OB once again lines the left side while trees run down the right.
+This green is relatively flat and guarded by bunkers on either side.
+After two difficult par fours, the 3rd hole is a brutally long 221-yard par 3 that usually plays into the wind.
+OB lines the left here again, and the green slopes hard back-to-front with deep bunkers on either side.
+The 4th hole is the “easiest” of the brutal starting stretch as a 386 yard dogleg left.
 Despite this, I still managed to make an 11 here in a tournament after hitting 3 balls OB left into high dunes.
-The miss on this hole is clearly right, but trees also line this side as does a bunker 230 yards out.
+The miss on this hole is clearly right, but trees line this side as does a bunker at 230 yards.
+This green slopes generously back-to-front and is guarded by bunkers on either side.

-General Comments: There is no range at Montaup, but there is a net to hit balls into.
-Green Valley has a range not too far away, and many players choose to hit balls there.
-There is a fairly large chipping/putting green next to the clubhouse.
-Pace of play has been pretty fantastic here when I’ve played.
+General Comments: There never used to be a range at Montaup, but apparently there is one now.
+There’s a fairly large practice green next to the clubhouse.
+Pace of play has been pretty fantastic when I’ve played.